Genocide in Rwanda: Hamilton survivor returns to bury dad

-Chantal Mudahogora thought she had buried her father in Rwanda 20 years ago.
+Chantal Mudahogora thought she had buried her father 20 years ago.

 Mudahogora, who now lives in Hamilton, believed he was among the thousands who died in Rwanda when the mobs came to her village and staged their days-long massacre, burning part of a church where many had taken refuge.